gilch/hissp/docs/tutorial.rst

    $ lissp foo.lissp

-But you'll probably want to break a larger project up into smaller modules.
-And those must be compiled for import.
+But you'll probably want to break a larger project up into smaller modules, and those must be compiled for import.

 The recommended way to compile a Lissp project is to put a call to `transpile()` in the main module and in each ``__init__.py``—